jbush001/NyuziProcessor/tests/compiler/README.md

 This is a set of whole-program tests, like the 'test-suite' project in LLVM.
 It runs programs it in the emulator and comparing the output to regular expressions embedded in source code comments prefixed with 'CHECK:'.
 This is similar to DejaGnu and llvm-lit.
+Each file is a separate test.

 Although this is primarily a compiler test, it also exercises the emulator and hardware model.
 I've grabbed snippets of code from a variety of open source projects to get coverage of different coding styles.
 These tests are all single threaded.

-Run the test using the runtest script:

-    ./runtest.sh <program names>

-For example:

-    ./runtest.sh hello.cpp
-    ./runtest.sh *.c

-* Invoking runtest with no arguments runs all tests in the directory.
+To run all tests:

+    ./runtest.py

+To run a specific test:

+    ./runtest.py *program names*

 * The test script skips filenames that begin with underscore, which is useful for known failing cases.
 * Set the environment variable USE_VERILATOR to use the hardware model instead